zagortenay333/cronomix/README.md

 * Fuzzy task searching.
 * Filtering by context, project, priority, custom fuzzy filters...
-* Activating a filter by clicking on a priority, context, or proj in the task.
+* Toggling a filter on/off by clicking on a priority, context, or proj in a task.
 * Support for multiple todo files and corresponding done files and csv dirs.
 * Compound sorting by priority, due date, completion date, creation date, etc...
 * Fuzzy autocompletion for contexts and projects when inline editing a task.